| The

 become small, like mice making their way through

 a field of tall grass.
+And just as mice,

 people become alert and alive, smelling the heavy